 And so the Ents were created to walk the forests and protect the Olvar.

-We chose this name for our business because we share Yavanna’s concern for the living things that cannot protect themselves – both Olvar and Kelvar.
-One of our goals in establishing Olvar Wood was to preserve the natural bushland and its inhabitants for future generations, while also providing a peaceful haven for those humans who write.
+I chose this name for my business because I share Yavanna’s concern for the living things that cannot protect themselves – both Olvar and Kelvar.
+One of my goals in establishing Olvar Wood was to preserve the natural bushland and its inhabitants for future generations, while also providing a peaceful haven for those humans who write.
 For several years, Nike Sulway and I operated a writers retreat here, which was a rewarding (but also thoroughly exhausting) experience.